 [Furthermore], there is evidence that some mustard seeds grow into trees about ten feet tall.
 This would certainly provide enough branch space for a bird to build a nest. . . .

 We have attempted to provide a plausible explanation in response to each of the questions that are addressed in this article.
 Most of the explanations necessitate a belief in the supernatural, particularly in God.
-In any case, it is our belief that all of the explanations are sufficient to strengthen the trust in the Bible by those who believe it is the infallible Word of God.
+In any case, it is our belief that the explanations that we have mentioned are sufficient to strengthen trust in the Bible by those who already believe that it is the infallible Word of God.
 Also, those explanations should encourage people who have not previously regarded the Bible as reliable to give more thought to the possibility that the Bible is reliable.
 [For additional reasons to believe that the Bible is credible, click on “Is the Bible Reliable?”]